johnrnelson/VideoManager/README.md

 * **Client**: Tested on Chrome.

 #Modifing

-Edit the SERVER.js config variable to change where files are located.
+Edit the SERVER.js file and change the config variable to set where files are located.
+Use the default if your not worried about security or multiple users uploading the same file at the same time kind of stuff (race conditions).

 #Goals
-Let's see what we can do with some JavaScript.
+Let's see what we can do with some JavaScript and maybe get a joby job.

 ##Features
 Allow a user to upload and download their MP4 videos.